nickworks/Edge2-Wiki/docs/dev/player-journey.md

 	1. Each run is a new human, brought to the manor after having nightmares (of previous runs) because they are being possessed.
 	2. William Sheffield
 		1. A corpse found at the Manor
-		2. Goes by Bill
+		2. Seems friendly; goes by Bill
-		3. Is possessing the player in service of the entity ...
+		3. Is possessing the player in order to release the entity...
 	3. R'goth'vk
 		1. ???
 6. Multiple endings